Birr, County Offaly

-Birr (/ˈbɜr/; Biorra, meaning "plain of water") is a town in County Offaly, Ireland.
-Between 1620 and 1899 it was called Parsonstown, after the Parsons family who were local landowners and hereditary Earls of Rosse.
+Birr (/ˈbɜr/; Biorra, meaning "plain of water") is a heritage market town in County Offaly, Ireland.
+The town is situated near the meeting of the Camcor and Little Brosna rivers, the latter flowing on into the River Shannon near Victoria Lock.
+Birr had a population of 4,726 at the 2022 census.
 The town is in a civil parish of the same name.

-Birr is a designated Irish Heritage Town with a carefully preserved Georgian heritage.
-Birr itself has graceful wide streets and elegant buildings.
-Many of the houses in John's Place and Oxmantown Mall have exquisite fanlight windows of the Georgian period.
+Between 1620 and 1899, it was known as Parsonstown, named for the Parsons family, locally recognised as landowners and hereditary Earls of Rosse.
+Birr is a designated Irish Heritage Town that has preserved its Georgian heritage.
+The town of Birr features several historical buildings of note, including Birr Castle.
+Many houses in neighbourhoods like John's Place and Oxmantown Mall retain their fanlight windows, constructed during the Georgian period.

 The town is known for Birr Castle and Gardens: the home of the Parsons family and the site of the Leviathan of Parsonstown, which was the largest telescope in the world for over 70 years.

 Access and transport

-The town is situated near the meeting of the Camcor and Little Brosna rivers, the latter flowing on into the River Shannon near Victoria Lock.